mckimssongg/mckimssongg/README.md

 ## 🌟 About Me

-I am a **fullstack developer with over 4 years of experience**, specializing in creating innovative technical solutions for finance, economics, and enterprise sectors.
+I am a **Analyst programmer with over 4 years of experience**, specializing in creating innovative technical solutions for finance, economics, and enterprise sectors.
 I excel at solving complex problems by integrating data analysis, qualitative research, and strategic thinking using technologies like **Node.js**, **Python**, **.NET**, and **SQL Server**.
 I am passionate about delivering scalable, high-quality products with excellent user experiences (UX).

 ---